Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede progress.
+- Failing to set achievable goals can hinder the progress.

-- The development of strong networks can open doors to the creation of new opportunities for work and further advancements.
+- The development of strong networks could lead to the creation of new opportunities for work and further advancements.

 - Negativity should not be a part of any work environment.

-- Reduce stress by learning techniques for managing time and learning how to delegate work that is not your favorite.
+- Reduce stress by practicing techniques for managing time and learning to delegate difficult tasks.

 Not Establishing Goals